No Opposition alliance sans Congress possible at national level: Baghel | Politics

 ''Prashant Kishor works for money, be it for the BJP, Congress, TMC, or JD(U), for poll campaigns.
 He is a professional person, so he should say who he is working for now,'' Baghel said.

-The Chhattisgarh CM said Kishor is not associated with any political party that he will make comments like the ones he did, so he should clarify whether he is working for the BJP or Mamata Banerjee.
+The Chhattisgarh chief minister said Kishor is not associated with any political party that he will make comments like the ones he did, so he should clarify whether he is working for the BJP or Mamata Banerjee.

 ''(Narendra) Modi Ji, (Amit) Shah Ji, talked about Congress-mukt Bharat, they could not do it.
 Now, has that job been taken over by Prashant Kishor,'' he asked.

-On whether the Congress would be the main pillar of the Opposition alliance at the national level, the Chattisgarh CM said, ''Congress will be (the main pillar), it is a straightforward thing.'' ''It is the Congress that has a presence from Kashmir to Kerala.
+On whether the Congress would be the main pillar of the Opposition alliance at the national level, he said, ''Congress will be (the main pillar), it is a straightforward thing.'' ''It is the Congress that has a presence from Kashmir to Kerala.
 Other Opposition parties don't have that kind of presence,'' he said.

+Asked if Rahul Gandhi should be the face of the Opposition bloc to take on PM Modi in 2024, Baghel said he is ''too small a person'' to decide on such matters and is not authorized by the party to comment on all such issues.

 He said the BJP is ''rattled'' by Rahul Gandhi so it is possible that they ''may be targeting him through these people (TMC, Kishor, and other critics)''.